Warriors-Haven-Gaming/Zombie-Framework/SHZombiesFramework.Tanoa/Functions/Economy/README.md

 To purchase an item, the client should remote execute [fn_requestToBuyItem.sqf] on the server with the shopkeeper object and the item ID that they're purchasing.

+> [!NOTE]
+> Other than the above keys which should always be defined, there is no
+> restriction on defining other keys, and functions are free to take
+> advantage of the item HashMap to customize the function's behaviour.

 ### Context